808putnam/qtrade2/docs/arbitrage_architecture.md

 The system consists of two main components:

-1. **qtrade-solver**: Processes market data and identifies arbitrage opportunities
+1. **qtrade-router**: Processes market data and identifies arbitrage opportunities
    - Uses convex optimization to find profitable trading paths
    - Sends results to qtrade-runtime via a channel

 2. **qtrade-runtime**: Executes arbitrage opportunities and manages blockchain interactions
-   - Receives arbitrage results from qtrade-solver
+   - Receives arbitrage results from qtrade-router
    - Processes and executes the identified opportunities
    - Records metrics for performance tracking